MouseLand/facemap/README.md

 extensions '.mj2','.mp4','.mkv','.avi','.mpeg','.mpg','.asf' (add more in line 60 of MovieGUI.m)

 ### Default starting folder
-set at line 59 of MovieGUI.m (handles.filepath)
+set at line 59 of MovieGUI.m (h.filepath)

 ## File loading structure
 Choose a folder and it will assemble a list of all video files in that folder and 1 folder down.
 The GUI will ask *"would you like to process all movies?"*.
 If you say no, then a list of movies to choose from will appear.